 In addition, we also aim to support pupils' learning by offering regular music and theatre trips, lectures, visits to museums, art galleries and science festivals.
-We invite guest speakers in to school to discuss issues with pupils, as well as welcoming visiting music, theatre and dance companies to demonstrate their excellence to our pupils.
+We invite guest speakers into school to discuss issues with pupils, as well as welcoming visiting music, theatre and dance companies to demonstrate their excellence to our pupils.
 The Duke of Edinburgh Award Scheme is hugely popular at Princethorpe.
 Each year we have more and more pupils signing up to participate in this nationally recognised Award Scheme; a quarter of the school were involved last academic year.

 Overseas trips include our regular sports tours, subject specific tours and outreach trips.
-In summer 2018, 80 pupils and staff enjoyed a successful 'Camps International' Trip to Costa Rica, and in 2019 over 100 staff and pupils participated in the South Africa Sport Tour.
+In 2023 over 100 staff and pupils participated in the South Africa Sport Tour.
 Trips are a regular feature of the academic calendar and are offered to all corners of the globe.